gvwilson/thirdbit/src/fiction/iffy/index.md

 The nozzles behind them probably spray strangle foam."

 "Why are they just watchin'?"
 Iffy asked.
-"Why don't th' Marines just haul everyone in for th' governors to sort out?"
+"Why don't the Marines just haul everyone in for the governors to sort out?"

 Wales sighed.
 "Politics.
 Even if they *did* blow up the quarantine building, the *Taroona* and the rest of the Australian fleet are the only thing stopping the Brazilians from walking in here.
-Odds are the captain and her crew will out by morning," he continued, speaking to himself as much as to the frowning tween beside him.
+I expect the captain and her crew will be out by morning," he continued, speaking to himself as much as to the frowning tween beside him.
 "Which is another reason I need to talk to your uncle."